mdda/mdda.github.io/_posts/AI/2021-02-18-presentation-at-tensorflow.md

 and [the thirtieth MeetUp](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/276147395/) was the first one that we've done online in the post-COVID new world.
 It was hosted as a live YouTube event by Google's DevSpace Singapore using StreamYard, and was our contribution to the Google global initiative "TensorFlow Everywhere".

-If you'd like to watch it, it's still available on YouTube (use the link of the MeetUp page).
+If you'd like to watch the event, it's available on YouTube (use the link which is on the MeetUp page).

 <!--
 !-->